This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

 Full description of Domotz features can be found in Section @4.
 DOMOTZ APPLICATION REFERENCE

 The Domotz Portal is the main source of account management information.
-From the Portal, users can find available information about an Agent’s name, version, status, expiration date, extend the expiration date, purchase additional credits, change subscription plans, change password to the Domotz account, manage team members, manage company configuration and branding, change global settings, enable Two-Factor Authentication and access to the community, knowledge base, blog and more.
+From the Portal, users can find available information about an Agent’s name, version, status, expiration date, extend the expiration date, purchase additional credits, change subscription plans (if possible by your configuration), change password to the Domotz account, manage team members, manage company configuration and branding, change global settings, enable Two-Factor Authentication and access to the community, knowledge base, blog and more.

 From the Portal users can also get the Domotz Agent installation instructions for any of our supported hardware.
 For more details please refer to Section @5.
 USER PORTAL AND ADMINISTRATIVE FEATURES